historicalnetworkresearch/turin/program.md

 26 short papers (across 20 sessions), 2 keynotes, 1 round table,  and 1 workshop.
 It will bring together colleagues from all continents.
 Attendance is free, but rehistr tion is required.
 * Free conference registration [here](https://hnr2026.sciencesconf.org/registration);
-* Workshop registration is entirely separate from conference registration, <a hre="https://forms.gle/3cdVbiHLoJKF8SVdA">register for Nodegoat work here<a>.
+* Workshop registration is entirely separate from conference registration, register for Nodegoat workshop <a hre="https://forms.gle/3cdVbiHLoJKF8SVdA">here<a>.

 The [book of abstracts](/turin/abstracts) will be published June 1, 2026.